AtlasOfLivingAustralia/ala-install/ansible/README.md

 The AnsibleSkeleton script will create a skeleton properties file for your application, with appropriate variables for the auth servers (```auth_base_url``` and ```auth_cas_url```).

-*Auth URLs MUST be accessed via SSL.*
+*Auth URLs MUST be accessed via HTTPS.*

 # Sample Inventories
 The inventories/vagrant directory contains inventories for deploying applications to a vagrant instance.